-Pure red-cell aplasia is a rare syndrome that can be inherited (see Blackfan-Diamond syndrome) or secondarily acquired.
-Unlike most of the other forms of aplastic anemia, the chronic form of pure red-cell aplasia does not involve pancytopenia.
-Only the number of the erythroblasts is markedly reduced.
-It is thus an isolated aplasia of erythropoiesis.
+Pure red cell aplasia is a rare syndrome that can be inherited (as in Blackfan-Diamond syndrome) or secondarily acquired.
+Unlike most forms of aplastic anemia, this form does not involve pancytopenia—i.e., only the number of the erythroblasts is markedly reduced.
+The syndrome is, therefore, an isolated aplasia of erythropoiesis.

-Since in many cases, the causative factor cannot be determined, most cases are classified as idiopathic.
-But it can also develop within the scope of an autoimmune disease such as systemic lupus erythematosus (SLE).
+Since the causative factor often cannot be determined, most cases are classified as idiopathic.
+Pure red cell aplasia can also develop, however, in patients with an autoimmune disease such as systemic lupus erythematosus (SLE).

 Acute Transient Form of Pure Red-Cell Aplasia

-The acute transient form of pure red-cell aplasia refers to a temporary aplastic impairment of erythropoiesis that is usually caused by parvoviruses or certain drugs.
+The acute transient form of pure red cell aplasia is a temporary aplastic impairment of erythropoiesis that is usually caused by parvoviruses or certain drugs

 Drug-Induced Aplastic Anemia

-A series of cytotoxic medications is known to increase the risk of developing aplastic anemia.
-Here, an important distinction should be made: antimetabolites such as methotrexate and mitotic inhibitors like daunorubicin both only provoke temporary aplasia, while alkylating agents like busulfan cause chronic aplasia.
+A series of cytotoxic medications are known to increase the risk of developing aplastic anemia.
+However, antimetabolites such as methotrexate and mitotic inhibitors such as daunorubicin only cause temporary aplasia, while alkylating agents such as busulfan cause chronic aplasia.

-Furthermore, non-cytotoxic medications such as chloramphenicol or gold can cause an aplastic anemia.
-Since the incidence with chloramphenicol is very high, this drug should only be given for very severe cases after all other medication has failed.
+Non-cytotoxic medications such as chloramphenicol or gold preparations can also cause aplastic anemia.
+Chloramphenicol should therefore only be given in very severe cases after all other medication has failed.

 Medication that can cause damage to the bone marrow includes the following:

 - Cytostatic agents

 - Gold preparations

 Chemical substances that are known to cause damage to bone marrow include benzene, hair dye products, and insecticides.

-Bone marrow failure can also occur as a consequence of radiation therapy.
-Therefore, when there is suspicion of bone marrow failure, the medical history should take into account previous radiological examinations.
+Bone marrow failure can also occur after radiation therapy.
+Therefore, when there is suspicion of bone marrow failure, the patient’s medical history should take into account previous radiological examinations.

-The viruses which are proven to have an influence on the development of aplastic anemia are:
+A number of viruses are proven to have an influence on the development of aplastic anemia, including: